Harshul02/KryptoRaise/readme.md

 ### 🤔 Methodology

-- **Choosing the Blockchain Platform:** Considering factors such as scalability, security, cost and developer community support we chose Ethereum as our blockchain
+- <span style="font-size:18px; font-weight:bold">Choosing the Blockchain Platform:</span>Considering factors such as scalability, security, cost and developer community support we chose Ethereum as our blockchain
   platform.

-- **Developing Smart Contracts:** Developed smart contracts using Solidity programming language.
+- <span style="font-size:18px; font-weight:bold">Developing Smart Contracts:</span> Developed smart contracts using Solidity programming language.
 Smart contracts have functionality such as creating new campaigns,
   funding campaigns, and releasing funds when a campaign reaches its funding goal.

-- **Deploying and testing the Smart Contracts:** Deployed and tested smart contracts on the Polygon Mumbai Testnet using Thirdweb.
+- <span style="font-size:18px; font-weight:bold">Deploying and testing the Smart Contracts</span> Deployed and tested smart contracts on the Polygon Mumbai Testnet using Thirdweb.

-- **Building the Front-End Using Reactjs:** Developed the front-end of the application using Reactjs.
+- <span style="font-size:18px; font-weight:bold">Building the Front-End Using Reactjs</span> Developed the front-end of the application using Reactjs.
 Frontend includes a user interface for creating campaigns,
   funding
   campaigns, sharing campaigns, searching a particular campaign, viewing all campaigns,  viewing campaigns category-wise  and viewing campaign status.

-- **Connecting the Front-End to Contract using Ether.js:** Connected the front-end with the smart contracts using Web3.js, which is a JavaScript library that allows
+- <span style="font-size:18px; font-weight:bold">Connecting the Front-End to Contract using Ether.js</span> Connected the front-end with the smart contracts using Web3.js, which is a JavaScript library that allows
   you to interact with the Ethereum network.

-- **Testing the Application:** Tested the application thoroughly to ensure it works as intended.
+- <span style="font-size:18px; font-weight:bold">Testing the Application:</span> Tested the application thoroughly to ensure it works as intended.
 We Used  Polygon Mumbai Testnet to test the application.

-- **Deploying the Application:** Successfully deployed our Application on the Google Cloud Platform using the AMD instance.
+- <span style="font-size:18px; font-weight:bold">Deploying the Application:</span> Successfully deployed our Application on the Google Cloud Platform using the AMD instance.